Murrilwane Wildlife Sanctuary

 Access and location

-One of the distinctive attractions of Anse Cocos is pools surrounded by natural rocks is.These pools are sheltered from the ocean waves, allowing you to swim leisurely in calm waters.especially, North end pool features shallow waters, making it ideal for snorkeling.
+One of the distinctive charms of Anse Cocos is It is recommended to stay within the pools to ensure safety. is.These pools are protected from the waves of the open sea, allowing you to swim leisurely on calm waters.especially, North end pool has extensive shallow areas, making it suitable for snorkeling.

-However, the open sea can have high waves and strong currents, so caution is advised.For your safety, it is recommended to stay within the pools for activities.
+However, caution is needed as the open sea can have high waves and strong currents.To ensure safety, we recommend activities within the pools.

-2. Beautiful natural surroundings and tranquility
+2. Beautiful natural environment and silence

 summary